About me

 Funding source: AMBIZIONE, Swiss National Science Foundation, Grant Nr_ PZ00P3_202052

-Within the biological sciences it has long been debated how sociality relates to cognitive evolution.
-In this project we study inter-individual variation across four major factors, sociality, intrinsic motivation (curiosity), cognitive abilities and fitness.
-We will especially concentrate on how these factors emerge during early development in an individual’s life and how they interlink with each other.
-The project is taking place at the study site of the Kalahari Research Center in Kuruma River Reserve in South Africa, where we study multiple wild groups of meerkats.
-To gain an insight into their cognitive abilities we are using so called “wild psychometrics”, as the animal version of intelligence tasks adapted from human psychology.
+Within the biological sciences, it has long been debated how sociality relates to cognitive evolution.
+In this project, we study inter-individual variation across four major factors, sociality, intrinsic motivation (curiosity), cognitive abilities, and fitness.
+We especially concentrate on how these factors vary across an individual’s life and how they interlink with each other.
+Using social network metrics, our research aims include creating a descriptive picture of each individual’s social interactions and thereby their social integration skills and relationships through life.
+To gain an insight into the interindividual variation in cognitive abilities of mongooses, we are using so-called “wild psychometrics” that capture distinct cognitive demanding skills and motivational mechanisms.
+The project is taking place at the study site of the Kalahari Research Center in Kuruma River Reserve in South Africa, where we study multiple groups of wild meerkats.

 Kalahari Research Centre